New Kids on the Block: 1990–1993: Step by Step and lip synching allegations

 New Kids on the Block's official fan club had a membership of over 200,000 and was one of the largest in the United States.
 The official NKOTB hotline, 1-900-909-5KIDs, received approximately 100,000 calls per week.
 In 1991, the group topped Forbes' list of highest paid entertainers, ahead of Michael Jackson, Madonna, Prince and Bill Cosby.
 At year's end, Columbia released No More Games/The Remix Album, a compilation of remixes of the group's biggest hits.
-It produced two singles, "Call It What You Want (The C&C Pump-It Mix)" (UK #12) and "Games (The New Kids Get Hard Mix)" (UK #14), for which videos were also released.
+It produced two singles, "Call It What You Want (The C&C Pump-It Mix)" (UK No. 12) and "Games (The New Kids Get Hard Mix)" (UK No. 14), for which videos were also released.

 The group released no new material in 1991, and instead toured throughout Europe and Asia.
-That summer, Wood and Wahlberg cowrote and produced the debut album from Marky Mark and the Funky Bunch, headed by Mark Wahlberg, Donnie's brother and a former New Kid.
-Mark Wahlberg's album, which would end up going platinum, scored a number-one hit with "Good Vibrations".
+That summer, Wood and Wahlberg co-wrote and co-produced Music for the People, the debut album from Marky Mark and the Funky Bunch, headed by Wahlberg's brother Mark, a former New Kid.
+Music for the People would end up going platinum and scoring a number-one hit with "Good Vibrations".
+In 1991, they performed the halftime show at Super Bowl XXV, a first for a pop music group, however the performance was not broadcast on TV due to a preemption for a speech from President George H. W. Bush regarding the Gulf War.

 In early 1992, the group released the stand-alone single "If You Go Away", the only new track on the compilation H.I.T.S..
 The song peaked at No. 16 on the US charts and No. 9 in the UK.
-Meanwhile, as the music industry was still reeling from the Milli Vanilli lip-syncing scandal, NKOTB found themselves accused of lip-syncing by Gregory McPherson.
-Credited as an associate producer and string arranger on the Step by Step album and a music teacher at Berklee College of Music, McPherson alleged that Maurice Starr sang the vocals while the group lip-synced to pre-recorded vocals during their live performances.
+Meanwhile, as the music industry was still reeling from the Milli Vanilli lip-synching scandal, NKOTB found themselves accused of lip-synching by Gregory McPherson.
+Credited as an associate producer and string arranger on the Step by Step album and a music teacher at Berklee College of Music, McPherson alleged that Maurice Starr sang the vocals while the group lip-synched to pre-recorded vocals during their live performances.
 McPherson also filed a breach of contract and creative infringement lawsuit against Starr.

 The group immediately responded to the allegations and interrupted the Australian leg of their tour to fly to Los Angeles to perform live on The Arsenio Hall Show.
 After performing a medley of their previous hits and their new single, the group (along with Starr) was interviewed by Hall.
 The group admitted to singing with a backing track during live performances and also admitted that Starr sang harmony on some background vocals.

-On February 10, 1992, the New Kids filed a defamation lawsuit against McPherson regarding his lip-syncing allegations.
+On February 10, 1992, the New Kids filed a defamation lawsuit against McPherson regarding his lip-synching allegations.
 In April 1992, McPherson dropped his suit against Starr and released a statement recanting his previous allegations stating, "[The New Kids] did sing lead on their vocals".